Shigella infection is an intestinal infection that causes diarrhea. Learn how to recognize, treat and prevent the spread of this contagious condition.

 Shigella is very contagious.
 People get infected with shigella when they come in contact with and swallow small amounts of bacteria from the stool of a person who is infected with shigella.
 For example, this can happen in a child care setting when staff members don't wash their hands well enough after changing diapers or helping toddlers with toilet training.
 Shigella bacteria can also be passed in infected food or by drinking or swimming in unsafe water.

 Children under age 5 are most likely to get shigella infection, but it can occur at any age.
 A mild case usually clears up on its own within a week.
 When treatment is needed, doctors generally prescribe antibiotics.

-Signs and symptoms of shigella infection usually begin a day or two after contact with shigella, but may take up to a week to develop.
+Signs and symptoms of shigella infection usually begin a day or two after contact with shigella.
+But it may take up to a week to develop.
 Signs and symptoms may include:

-Although some people have no symptoms after they've been infected with shigella, their feces may still be contagious up to a few weeks.
+Symptoms generally last for about five to seven days.
+In some cases, symptoms may last longer.
+Some people have no symptoms after they've been infected with shigella.
+However, their feces may still be contagious up to a few weeks.

 Contact your doctor or seek urgent care if you or your child has bloody diarrhea or diarrhea severe enough to cause weight loss and dehydration.
 Also, contact your doctor if you or your child has diarrhea and a fever of 101 F (38 C) or higher.

 Infection occurs when you accidentally swallow shigella bacteria.
 This can happen when you:

 Shigella infection usually clears up without complications.
 But it may take weeks or months before your bowel habits return to normal.